zkc3783/dream-share-discover/README.md

 Stay tuned for updates, announcements, and exciting news about our projects!

+### 20240324 We integrated a Gantt chart into our project calendar!

+We integrated a Gantt chart into our project calendar to offer a comprehensive view of our current progress and upcoming tasks.
+Hopefully it will always be put on the top of [**CALENDER.md**](./CALENDER.md).

 ### 20240324 We illustrated the system architeture by a few diagrams!

 We tried to illustrate the classes needed for web application developing by a class diagram, a component diagram and a deployment diagram.
 Click [**here**](./project/system-architecture/diagrams/) for details.